 Resource attributes

 If required resource attributes are not provided in an authorization decision request, the PDP will attempt to look them up in the PIP (the ViewDS directory).

-For this to occur the request must include the following XACML attribute:
+For this to occur the request must include a key XACML attribute.